Augustine-Geeft/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique
 A script that takes a list of words as input and prints only words that appear exactly once and prints the output in a one line one word format.

+14-findthatword
+A script that display lines containing the pattern “root” from a file.